 Oz-en-Oisans

-In Oz there is a small nursery ski area with two drag lifts which serve five short, gentle green pistes.
+In Oz there is a small nursery ski area with two drag lifts which serve a handful of short, gentle green pistes.
 One of these pistes is adjacent to a magic carpet for complete beginners.
-If you're ready to progress from the nursery area there are a further three green pistes at the top of the Alpette gondola.
+If you're ready to progress from the nursery area there are green pistes at the top of the Alpette gondola.
 For further progression onto blue pistes, you can take the short Roche Noir lift to connect with the bottom of a blue piste called 'Chevreuils' or take the longer Poutran 1 gondola lift to join the top of the much longer 'Champoutery' blue piste.

 Villard-Reculas

 Another of the smaller nursery ski areas, and the lowest lying one (1,480m) in the Alpe d'Huez ski area can be found in Villard Reculas.
-This area has a magic carpet and three drag lifts to help you build your confidence.
-There are four green pistes in this zone and two blue pistes.
+This area has a magic carpet and drag lifts to help you build your confidence.
 The smallest of the lifts 'Escargot' is also the least intimidating, so perfect for complete novices.
 You can reach this ski area from the top of the Signal lift if you're able to ski long blue pistes already, if not you might want to consider basing yourself in the Villard Reculas village or the centre of resort instead for easier access to the larger beginner areas.

 Auris-en-Oisans